juice-lang/juice-docs/language-reference/lexical-structure.md

 ## Literals

 Literals represent the value of a type in the source code.
-There are several different types of literals in *juice* that all have a default type they infer as, but many of which even can be used for custom types, if the corresponding standard library traits are implemented by the type.
+There are several kinds of literals in *juice* that all have a default type they infer as, but many of which even can be used for custom types, if the corresponding standard library traits are implemented by the type.
 Here are the most common literals:

 | Literal | Example | Default type | Corresponding Trait(s) |